This program was formerly named Emergency Medical Technician.

 Paramedicine National Competency profile

-Students are strongly encouraged to refer to the Paramedicine National Competency Profile and AHS' FARE - Paramedic requirements to ensure that they are able to successfully demonstrate the skills required to achieve all the competency-based objectives and bona fide occupational requirements for the program/profession.
+Students are strongly encouraged to refer to the Paramedicine National Competency Profile and Alberta Health Services' F.A.R.E Paramedic requirements to ensure that they are able to successfully demonstrate the skills required to achieve all the competency-based objectives and bona fide occupational requirements for the program/profession.
 Some examples include:

 - Lift a stretcher with 95.5 kg (210 lbs) patient with a partner from a lower level to the load position and back down.

-- Lifting and carrying a long spine board with 95.5 kg (210 lbs) and ascend and descent 10 stairs with a partner.
+- Lifting and carrying a long spine board with 95.5 kg (210 lbs) and ascend and descend 10 stairs with a partner.

 - Able to lift a bilateral side carry of 9 kg (20 lbs) of weight in each hand.